Updated: Aug 6

 Ok, I know you are not supposed to use the actual term to define it, but it really is that simple and I bet you know a fair amount about that already.
 In fact, you do things every day to take care of yourself.

 the practice of taking action to preserve or improve one's own health.

-Take a second and run through a typical day.
+Take a second and run through a typical day for you.
 What "self-care" routines do you have in place already?

 I bet you have a shower, brush your teeth, take a vitamin or have some medicine, and eat.
 All of those things count.
-For me every morning I have a cup of coffee (preferably in a mug I like) with a coconut creamer that makes my coffee taste like a good start to the day.
+Every morning I have a cup of coffee (preferably in a mug I like) with a coconut creamer that makes my coffee taste like a good start to the day.

 Notice these don't always feel good in the moment but may have benefits later.
 They are not always FUN, EXCITING, or INDULGENT.
 They are everyday practices that keep us going.

 Now that you have thought about your routines or if you are neurodivergent blocks of time: Where do you typically feel grumpy or out of sorts during your day?
 That may let you know that you are missing a routine or a block there.